youtube/doorman/doc/configuration.md

 ### capacity (double)

 The maximum global capacity of the resource.
 This is the maximum that Doorman will hand out.
-Doorman is agnostic about units, but typically this number can be thought of as the maximum qps the resource can take.
+Doorman is agnostic about units, but typically this number can be thought of as the maximum qps the resource can take (a rate) or the maximum in-flight transactions that it can handle (a gauge).

 ### safe_capacity (double)

 The "safe capacity" for a resource is the capacity the Doorman client will use in case the Doorman server is unavailable.
 If you set this to -1 Doorman rate limiting will be disabled in case Doorman is down.
 If you set it to 0 clients will stop using the resource altogether.
 If you set it to a positive number each client will act as if it had received that capacity assignment from the Doorman server.
+If you do not specify the safe_capacity the Doorman server calculates a dynamic safe capacity that equals the maximum configured capacity divided by the number of clients that the Doorman server knows about.

 ### description (string)